redstone-finance/redstone-oracles-monorepo/packages/ton-connector/contracts/README.md

 (int, int) get_price_and_timestamp() method_id;
 ```

-Returns the value and timestamp of value last saved/written to the contract's storage by
+Returns the value and timestamp of the last saved/written data to the adapter's storage by
 sending `OP_REDSTONE_FETCH_DATA` message and fetching the returned value of the `OP_REDSTONE_DATA_FETCHED` message.

 That's just a `method_id` function - it doesn't modify the contract's storage and don't consume TONs.